Master Gardeners of Colusa County to host drip irrigation demonstration

 After months of planning and preparation, the Master Gardeners of Colusa County are getting their community garden up and running and would like to get the community involved in the process by hosting an irrigation drip system demonstration on Friday.

-According to Niehues, the demonstration will be the first of many offered to the community as the Master Gardeners work through the many steps of preparing, planting and maintaining a garden.
+According to Niechues, this demonstration will be the first of many offered to the community as the Master Gardeners work through the many steps of preparing, planting and maintaining a garden.

-After the irrigation has been completed, Niehues said the Master Gardeners hope to host the next demonstration at the end of March or in early April to highlight the planting process.
+After the irrigation has been completed, Niechues said the Master Gardeners hope to host the next demonstration at the end of March or in early April to highlight the planting process.

-The demonstration will be in the Farm to School Community Garden at Education Village, 499 Marguerite St., Williams, starting at 10 a.m. on Friday.
+The demonstration will be held in the Farm to School Community Garden at Education Village, 499 Marguerite Street, Williams, starting at 10 a.m. on Friday.

 For more information, call 458-0570.
 The Master Gardeners of Colusa County office is open Tuesdays from 9 a.m. until noon and 1-4 p.m.